+17 (ii) [Expires March 1, 2022].
+Delivery of alcoholic beverages with food from a Class B 18 licensee is prohibited.

-- (3) Holders of licenses are not permitted to hold dances within the licensed premises, unless proper permits have been properly obtained from the local licensing authorities. - (4) Any holder of a Class B license may, upon the approval of the local licensing board and for the additional payment of two hundred dollars (\$200) to five hundred dollars (\$500), open for business at twelve o'clock (12:00) p.m. and on Fridays and Saturdays and the night before legal state holidays may close at two o'clock (2:00) a.m.
-All requests for a two o'clock (2:00) a.m. license shall be advertised by the local licensing board in a newspaper having a circulation in the county where the establishment applying for the license is located. - (5) A holder of a retailer's Class B license is allowed to erect signs advertising his or her business and products sold on the premises, including neon signs, and is allowed to light those signs during all lawful business hours, including Sundays and holidays. - (6) Notwithstanding the provisions of subsection (a) and/or § 3-7-16.4, a holder of a retail class B and/or class ED license may apply to the municipality in which such licensee is located for a permit to conduct a so-called "Lock-In Event", under the following conditions: - (i) A "Lock-In Event" is defined as an event where a specified group of individuals are permitted to remain in a licensed premises after closing hours including, but not limited to, the hours of 1:00 a.m. to 6:00 a.m. - (ii) A Lock-In Event must have the approval of the municipal licensing authority pursuant to a permit issued for each such event, subject to such conditions as such may attach to the permit.
-The fee for the permit shall be not less than fifty dollars (\$50.00) nor more than one hundred dollars (\$100).
+(3) Holders of licenses are not permitted to hold dances within the licensed premises, unless proper permits have been properly obtained from the local licensing authorities.

+(4) Any holder of a Class B license may, upon the approval of the local licensing board and for the additional payment of two hundred dollars (\$200) to five hundred dollars (\$500), open for business at twelve o'clock (12:00) p.m. and on Fridays and Saturdays and the night before legal state holidays may close at two o'clock (2:00) a.m.
+All requests for a two o'clock (2:00) a.m. license shall be advertised by the local licensing board in a newspaper having a circulation in the county where the establishment applying for the license is located.

+(5) A holder of a retailer's Class B license is allowed to erect signs advertising his or her business and products sold on the premises, including neon signs, and is allowed to light those signs during all lawful business hours, including Sundays and holidays.

+30 (6) Notwithstanding the provisions of subsection (a) and/or § 3-7-16.4, a holder of a retail 31 class B and/or class ED license may apply to the municipality in which the licensee is located for 32 a permit to conduct a so-called "Lock-In Event", under the following conditions:

+(i) A "Lock-In Event" is defined as an event where a specified group of individuals are permitted to remain in a licensed premises after closing hours including, but not limited to, the

+1 hours of 1:00 a.m. to 6:00 a.m.

+2 (ii) A Lock-In Event must have the approval of the municipal licensing authority pursuant 3 to a permit issued for each such event, subject to such conditions as may attach to the permit.
+The 4 fee for the permit shall be not less than fifty dollars (\$50.00) nor more than one hundred dollars 5 (\$100).
 The granting or denial of a Lock-In Event permit shall be in the sole discretion of the municipal licensing authority and there shall be no appeal from the denial of such a permit.
+6

-(iii) During the entire period of any Lock-In Event, all alcoholic beverages must be secured in place or removed from the public portion of the premises and secured to the satisfaction of the municipality issuing the Lock-In Event permit.
+(iii) During the entire period of any Lock-In Event, all alcoholic beverages must be secured in place or removed from the public portion of the premises and secured to the satisfaction of the 8 9 municipality issuing the Lock-In Event permit.

-4 (iv) During the Lock-In Event, the establishment shall be exclusively occupied by the 5 Lock-In Event participants and no other patrons shall be admitted to the premises who are not 6 participants.
-It shall be a condition of the permit that participants shall not be admitted more than 7 thirty (30) minutes after the permitted start time of the Lock-In Event, except in the event of 8 unforeseen travel delays, nor permitted to re-enter the event if they leave the licensed premises.
+10 (iv) During the Lock-In Event, the establishment shall be exclusively occupied by the 11 Lock-In Event participants and no other patrons shall be admitted to the premises who are not 12 participants.
+It shall be a condition of the permit that participants shall not be admitted more than 13 thirty (30) minutes after the permitted start time of the Lock-In Event, except in the event of 14 unforeseen travel delays, nor permitted to re-enter the event if they leave the licensed premises.